 Daniel lists the Medes first in the phrase “law of the Medes and Persians” (5:28; 6:8, 12, 15).
 In later history, due to Persia’s ascendancy, it became “Persians and Medes” (cf. Esth.
 1:19).

 Daniel locates the city of Shushan in the province of Elam (8:2), whereas boundaries changes in the Persian period located Shushan in the province of Susiana.

-The following points are also internal evidence, but it is evidence which critics offer to argue for a second century authorship.
-However, in many instances this evidence rather supports a sixth century authorship:
+The following points are also internal evidence, but it is evidence which critics offer to argue for second-century authorship.
+However, in many instances this evidence rather supports sixth-century authorship:

 Later More Detailed

 Daniel’s prophecies get more & more detailed all the way to 168-164 BC, as an analysis of the visions in Daniel 7, 8 and 10 to 12 will show.
 Daniel 7 and 8 say comparatively little about the earlier kingdoms and kings, but much about the little horn.
 The same applies to Daniel 11.
 In the beginning of chapter 11 many kings are described in a single verse, but later many verses describe a single king.
 About 8 verses describe Antiochus III, followed by more than 20 verses describing the evil king of Daniel 11.